kester2015/KeckLFC-deploy/KTL server/README.md

 2. starts KeckLFC, which has all the functions corresponding to the keywords defined.
 3. establishes ICE connection of each keyword when KTL dispatcher (ICE client) starts running.

-   The dispatcher can be run in astrocombbuild (for now) by:
-   `/kroot/rel/default/sbin/nslfcd  -c /kroot/rel/default/data/nslfc/nslfc_3.conf`

 ### Detailed explanation on how ICE connection works:

-When the KTL dispatcher (ICE client) is started, the dispatcher also reads list of keywords from the same xml file `LFCm.xml.sin` living in the astrocomb server.
+When the KTL dispatcher (ICE client) is started, the dispatcher also reads list of keywords from the same xml file `LFC.xml.sin` living in the astrocomb server.
-(** so the `LFCm.xml.sin` files in the two computers should be identical!)
+(** so the `LFC.xml.sin` files in the two computers should be identical!)

 In the dispatcher startup,
 In `setupKeywords()` (in KTL), each KTL keyword class is modified such that